Hélmer Herrera: Law enforcement actions

 In November 1991, the DEA launched Operation Kingpin, which targeted two of Herrera's distribution cells in New York City.
-Through a largescale wiretap effort, the DEA utilized over 100 simultaneous, court-authorized wiretaps on cellular phones.
+Through a large-scale wiretap effort, the DEA utilized over 100 simultaneous, court-authorized wiretaps on cellular phones.
 At the close of Operation Kingpin, nearly 100 traffickers were arrested, and more than $20 million in cash and assets, and over 2.5 tons of cocaine seized.
 In addition, records of transactions and personnel were seized from computers, which information later provided a greater look into the Cali Cartel cell structure.